- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 1. Pupils should be taught about:

-a) the legal and human rights and responsibilities underpinning society, basic aspects of the criminal justice system, and how both relate to young people
+a) the legal and human rights and responsibilities underpinning society, basic aspects of the criminal justice system, and how both relate

 b) the diversity of national, regional, religious and ethnic identities in the United Kingdom and the need for mutual respect and understanding